meetezra/EzraAI/docs/README.md

 ### Example Use Case

-Tweet your wallet address at `@HeraBot`, and within minutes, Hera will reply with a detailed analysis of your trading behavior, providing actionable insights.
+Tweet your wallet address at `@ImHeraAI`, and within minutes, Hera will reply with a detailed analysis of your trading behavior, providing actionable insights.

 ---